vaasudg/news_api_ui/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 # Daily News - UI
-This app allow you to read the UK news and alsow allowing to search the world latest news
+This app allow you to read the UK news and also allowing to search the world latest news

 # Getting Started
 You need to clone the `https://github.com/vaasudg/news_api_mw.git` and run in order to execute this app, Pleas follow the instructions from https://github.com/vaasudg/news_api_mw